ldemers11/traffic-signal/README.md

 ## Start Client

-In the traffic-light directory in an environment with node 12 run `ng serve`
+In the traffic-light directory in an environment with node 12, typescript, angular cli 10, run `npm i` then `ng serve`

 open browser to http://localhost:4200/ to view

+## Run client in docker

+Run `make start-client`